guillermooo/sublime-undocs/source/core/build_systems.rst

 Build Systems
 =============

-Build systems let you run external programs and supply them arguments and environmental information.
-Use build systems if you need to run your files through utilities like :program:`make`, :program:`tidy`, interpreters, etc.
+Build systems let you run your files through external programs like :program:`make`, :program:`tidy`, interpreters, etc.

 Executables called from build systems must be in your ``PATH``.
-For more information about making sure the ``PATH`` is set correctly for your build system, see the :doc:`complete reference for build systems <../reference/build_systems>`.
+For more information about making sure the ``PATH`` seen by Sublime Text is set correctly, see :ref:`troubleshooting-build-systems`.

 File Format